mshokrnezhad/6G_Research_Directions/README.md

 3. **Channel estimation** This can be achieved in a collaborative distributed manner.
 4. **Transmit power control**
 5. **Slicing**
-    - Spatial slicing: Consider a scenario where a user can be served by single or multiple Transmit and Receive Points (TRPs) with the corresponding enhancements in channel feedback and control and data communications.
+    - Spacial slicing: Consider a scenario where a user can be served by single or multiple TRPs with the corresponding enhancements in channel feedback and control and data communications.
 6. **Congestion control (capacity monitoring)**
 7. **Multipath transmissions**
 8. **Path selection**